RradLaw/PokeConverter/README.md

-# Pokemon Name-Number Converter
+# Pokémon Name-Number Converter

-Convert Pokemon names into their number in the national dex.
+Convert Pokémon names into their number in the national dex.

 ## Future work
 * Custom formatting